 equip our students with the proper values, quality skills and knowledge that will enable them to become competent in their professional careers and spheres of life;

-ensure that the programmes offered reflect a quality curriculum that is locally relevant and internationally competitive;
+ensure that the programmes offered to reflect a quality curriculum that is locally relevant and internationally competitive;

 ensure the provision of academic and general formative education to students that will assist them to function innovatively in a globalised, continuously changing and diverse environment;